LindsaySummers/CV/README.md

 ###### &nbsp;

 ## **Technology**
->Extremely Proficient with WordPress, Microsof Excel as well as the rest of MS Office Suite, and Google Applications (such as Docs, Sheets, and Slides).
+>Extremely Proficient with WordPress, Microsoft Excel as well as the rest of MS Office Suite, and Google Applications (such as Docs, Sheets, and Slides).
 Proficient with Wix.com.
 ###### &nbsp;

 ## **Web Design**